Jan Šverma

 Jan Šverma (23 March 1901, Mnichovo Hradiště – 10 November 1944, Mt.
-Chabenec, Low Tatras) was a Czech journalist, communist activist and resistance fighter against the Nazi-backed Slovak State, considered a national hero in the Czechoslovak Socialist Republic.
+Chabenec, Low Tatras) was a Czech journalist, communist activist and resistance fighter against the Nazi-backed Slovak State. Šverma was considered a national hero in the Czechoslovak Socialist Republic.

 Biography

+Ŝverma was born in to the family of a lawyer who briefly served as mayor of Mnichovo Hradiště.
+He studied law at the Charles University but did not finish his studies and dedicated himself to political activism.

 Šverma joined the Communist Party of Czechoslovakia (KSČ) in 1921.
 He contributed to Rudé právo, the official publication of the KSČ and was its editor-in-chief from 1936 to 1938.
-From 1929 he was a member of the KSČ Central Committee and Politburo. Šverma spent time in exile in Paris and Moscow during the existence of the Nazi-backed Slovak State and was close to Klement Gottwald, the Chairman of the KSČ, who later would become the first Communist president of Czechoslovakia.
+From 1929 he was a member of the KSČ Central Committee and Politburo.

+Šverma spent time in exile in Paris and Moscow during the existence of the Nazi-backed Slovak State and was close to Klement Gottwald, the Chairman of the KSČ, who later would become the first Communist president of Czechoslovakia.

 Šverma assumed the political leadership of Czechoslovak military units formed in the Soviet Union during the Nazi invasion of the USSR.
 He died of exhaustion on the mountain Chabenec in the Low Tatras mountain range during a snowstorm on 10 November 1944, while leading an insurrection of Slovak communists against the Slovak State.